tatethurston/blog/src/pages/articles/finance.md

 I would contribute to a Traditional IRA, but the income limit means I don't get any of the tax benefits.
 So instead I contribute to a Backdoor Roth so we get the benefit of tax-free growth and withdrawals in retirement.

+To further understand the motivations behind passively traded index funds with broad US market exposure, checkout [The Simple Path to Wealth](https://www.amazon.com/Simple-Path-Wealth-financial-independence/dp/1533667926), also listed below.

 ## Additional thoughts

 For Health Insurance, consider a Health Savings Account (HSA).
-This requires a high-deductible health plan, but those plans cover preventative which is all we use through our 20s and 30s.
+This requires a high-deductible health plan, but those plans cover preventative.
 HSAs offer a triple tax advantages: tax-free contributions, tax-free growth, and tax-free withdrawals for qualified medical expenses.
-The out of pocket maximum makes it straightforward to quantify our worst-case scenario, and if our out of pocket costs exceed our deductible in a plan year, consider switching to another Health Insurance plan.
+The out of pocket maximum makes it straightforward to quantify a worst-case scenario, and if your out of pocket costs exceed your deductible in a plan year, consider switching to another Health Insurance plan for future years.
+Ideally, anticipate this inflection point based on age, health status and prescriptions, and switch to another plan preemptively.

 ## Suggested reading